chadwyck242/animal-trading-cards/README.md

 # animal-trading-cards

-## Grow with Google Udacity Front End Developer Challenge project
+## Grow with Google Udacity Front End Developer Scholoarship Challenge Project

 Uploaded to Github to enable sharing and usage in other projects